(version 0.8.6, Jan 2017 – work in progress, feedback welcome)

 All recent Mac computers support encryption using a built-in feature called FileVault.
 Here is a guide to FileVault

 There are a lot of things to consider before choosing a secure communications solution for your computer.
 I encourage you to consult some more systematic resources like the many security guides online to make a selection.

 That said, Signal Private Messenger has an excellent Chrome Extension that you can use to message securely from your desktop.

 Time Commitment: 1 minute to set up

 Nobody likes passwords.
 Except hackers, who thank you in advance for using the same password for many things

 A neat trick to avoid having to re-use your passwords is to get a password manager and let it do the heavy lifting.

 This new tool, made by Google, will check where you enter your Gmail password and warn you if you are being tricked by a website into entering your password in the wrong place.
 It is available as a Chrome extension.

 Time commitment: 3-5 minutes

-How can I be safer looking at emails?
+How can I be safer looking at messages?